-Temporarily not available.
 The Phoenix Zoo provides a wealth of exceptional photography opportunities.
-Animal photography skills can be quickly sharpened during Photography Walkabouts, which cost around $18 when it’s available (in addition to the admission price).
+Animal photography skills can be quickly sharpened during Photography Walkabouts, which typically cost around $18 when it’s available (in addition to the admission price).

 10. Supervisory Care Rates

 Special needs organizations have the opportunity to receive reduced rates for daytime admission.
 The 2020 – 2021 supervisory care rate was $10 for adults and $8 for children.
-To qualify, you’ll need to complete an application and submit verification of your organization’s work with special needs populations.
+To qualify, you’ll need to complete an application (scroll to the bottom, under ‘Other Discounts’) and submit verification of your organization’s work with special needs populations.
 This may involve a 501(c)(3) certification form or pamphlets about your organization’s services.
-Applications for 2022 – 2023 are currently not available.

 11. Pogo Pass